dvberkel/jump-in/README.md

 ### Core Container

-#### Core
+#### Core & Beans

-The `core` module is a utility module that the other modules depend on.
-As such it has little independent value.
+The `core` and `beans` modules are utility modules that other modules depend on.
+As such they have little independent value.

 [docs]: http://spring.io/docs